poonam-channe06/Netflix-watchwizard-gpt/README.md

 - build the movie list ,movie card , found out image CDN
 - Made the broswe page look better using tailwind css and we hve created the custom hooks
 - create cutomes hooks
+- GPT Search Feature
+- Make the Search multilingual - hindi, english , spanish, japanase
+- Also make one option button for selection langauge add the functionality using redux store

 # Features